 A common tactic used by domestic abusers the first time they strike their mate.
-The assailant will look on in sheer horror at the realization of what they've just done, cry and beg for forgiveness — in essence, "My God, I didn't mean it!" — and the victim will take back their mate ... only for a cycle to begin, and the aggressor eventually losing the "My God What Have I Done" edge and showing little to no regret later on.
+The assailant will look on in sheer horror at the realization of what they've just done, cry and beg for forgiveness — in essence, "My God, I didn't mean it!" — and the victim will take back their mate ... only for a cycle to begin, and the aggressor eventually losing the "My God What Have I Done" edge and showing little to no regret later on, with some even gaining sadistic pleasure out of hurting their partners.
 This is why domestic abuse victims are often urged to get out the first time.
 (For those wanting to leave in the United States, call the National Domestic Violence Hotline at 1-800-799-7233 or go to http://www.thehotline.org/ ).

 The main page image is of Tsar Ivan IV the Terrible holding the body of his son, the Tsarevich (heir apparent) Ivan.
 The Tsar decided that his son's pregnant wife was too immodestly dressed (or something), and the younger Ivan jumped in to defend her; in a fit of rage, the Tsar proceeded to beat down on his son with his scepter.
 Heavily.
 But when Tsar Ivan realized that his son was almost dead, he started kissing him and trying to stop the bleeding, crying, "May I be damned!
 I've killed my son!
 I've killed my son!".
 His son regained consciousness long enough to deliver some Tearjerker last words, and then remained comatose until dying a few days later—during which his father remained awake for long hours praying constantly for a miracle.